simondiep/node-multiplayer-snake/README.md

  - [Issues](https://github.com/simondiep/node-multiplayer-snake/issues)

 ### Longer-term Tech Debt
+ - Redo front-end with React
+ - Update to Node 6
  - Chai does not support --use_strict mode, yet.
 Replace chai or wait for support.
     - This means "use strict"; is needed in all node modules, even though it is redundant
  - Switch to SASS when Windows makes it easier to install [node-gyp dependencies](https://github.com/nodejs/node-gyp/issues/629).